WISDEM/WISDEM/docs/wisdem/turbine_costsse/theory.rst

 Where conceptually, :math:`kt` is a transportation multiplier, :math:`kp` is a profit multiplier, :math:`ko` is an overhead cost multiplier, and :math:`ka` is an assembly cost multiplier.
 By default, :math:`kt=kp=ko=ka=0`.

+For variable names access to override the default values and source docs, see:

+.. module:: wisdem.turbine_costsse.turbine_costsse_2015
+.. class:: HubSystemCostAdder2015

 Rotor System
 ============